charredUtensil/groundhog/src/core/lore/graphs/pandora.md

 P0["[start]"]
 P0 --> P1
 P0 --> P2
-P1["This is it!<br/>You're getting very close."]
+P1["&bull; This is it!<br/>&bull; You're getting very close."]
 P1 --> P2
-P2["Make sure your Rock Raiders are armed and ready to take on those {monsters}.<br/>This will be a tough fight once you breach those walls.
+P2["&bull; Make sure your Rock Raiders are armed and ready to take on those {monsters}.<br/>&bull; This will be a tough fight once you breach those walls.
 Make sure you are ready to defend those Energy Crystals!"]
 P2 --> P3
 P3["[end]"]
 ```